Ephemeral182/Ephemeral182.github.io/PosterCraft.md

                         <h3 class="stage-title">Text Rendering Optimization</h3>
                     </div>
                 </div>
-                <p class="stage-description">Optimizes text rendering quality and layout structure to ensure readable and aesthetically pleasing typography that forms the foundation of professional poster design.</p>
+                <p class="stage-description">Tackles the challenge of accurate text rendering by optimizing for crisp, high-quality typography on diverse backgrounds, ensuring both fidelity and robustness as a foundational step.</p>
             </div>

             <!-- 第一个箭头 -->